dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 ## Scenario map

 The map below shows estimated additional grid load from data center projects across Swedish bidding zones under four deployment scenarios that are under development for the research article.
-Note that these indicate the maximum grid-side capacity needed to accomodate the project, adjusted for power used for auxiliary needs, rather than an average load.
+Note that these indicate the maximum grid-side capacity associated with the included projects, adjusted for auxiliary power use through the assigned PUE assumptions.
+They should not be interpretaed as average realised load.

 <div style="font-size: 0.7em;" markdown="1">